shubhamzanwar/shubhamzanwar/README.md

 Outside work, I create and contribute to OSS.
 I think it's great fun🤘🏽.
 I also share my tech opinions through blog posts and by (infrequently) speaking at events and meetups 🎤

-If you're impressed by my elevator pitch, you can talk to me about some of the things I work with and some of the things I'm learning:
+If you're impressed by my elevator pitch, you can talk to me about beer, football, the beatles and chess.
+Alternatively, you can also choose to discuss some of the things I work with and some of the things I'm learning:

 `HTML5` `CSS` `React💙` `Vue💚` `JS💛` `NodeJS` `NestJS♥️` `ReactNative📱` `AWS⛅️` `Terraform🛠` `Flutter🎯` `Svg animation💃🏻` `Webpack📦` `Redux⚛` `TypeScript💙` `Express🌱` `Next▲` `Docker🐳` `GraphQL🕸` `MongoDB🌱` `SCSS💗` `PostgreSQL🐘`